DISCOID LUPUS ERYTHEMATOSUS

 What causes discoid lupus erythematosus?

 The cause of DLE is not fully understood but is thought to be an autoimmune disease.
 We all have an immune system which makes the antibodies that are needed to fight off infections.
 Normally these antibodies do not attack our own tissues.
 However, in an autoimmune disease, the immune system makes a mistake and fights our own body instead.
 The mistake made by the immune system in DLE is to view the cells in our skin as ‘foreign’ and to make antibodies that damage them.
+The disease is more common in females than males.
+It is also more common in patients from particular ethnic groups.

 Is discoid lupus erythematosus hereditary?